Anamika-K20/Python-Basics/README.md

 The python supports both procedural oriented and object oriented programming language.In a single python program,both these programming language features can be used.So Python programming supports the top-down approach which allows the usage of functions.It also supports bottom-up approach which allows the usage of classes and objects.

-#Features of python:
+# Features of python:
-1.Unsophisticated /n
+1.Unsophisticated

-2.Easy /n
+2.Easy

-3.High-Level /n
+3.High-Level

-4.Portable /n
+4.Portable

 5.Interpreted

 6.Object Oriented

 7.Extensibility

 8.Embeddable

 9.Extensive Libraries